debadityaroy/SkyEye/README.md

 7 | pedestrian

-<h2> Vehicle localization and type detection</h3>
+<h2> Road user localization and type detection</h3>
-The [Retinanet](https://github.com/fizyr/keras-retinanet) architecure is trained for vehicle localization and type detection.
+The [Retinanet](https://github.com/fizyr/keras-retinanet) architecure is trained for road user localization and type detection.

 * The images and annotations are divided into 1920x1080 tiles using the (scripts/slice_images_with_annotations.py) script.
 * The sliced XML annotations are then grouped as 3 CSV files - train_annotations, test_annotations, and val_annotations using the (scripts/xml_to_csv.py) script.